 • You want @mergeguard-followup and @mergeguards deep-scan on paid plans.

-• You prefer starting free on a few repos before rolling out to the team.
+• You prefer signing up free on a few repos before rolling out to the team.

 Does MergeGuard support GitLab?